Welcome

 Being on the ace spectrum doesn't mean I don't enjoy sex.
 It doesn't mean I don't ever want it.
 It doesn't mean I can't feel rejected.
 It doesn't mean I can't feel insecure if it feels like no one is attracted to me or seems to want me.
 It certainly doesn't mean that if someone wants sex with me, I'll say no or I'll usually say no. (In fact, personally, I usually say yes.)
 It just means that I'm not doing it because I'm HORNY.
 I can kind of take or leave the actual act.
 I'm doing it to be with them.
 To bond with them.
 To feel connected.
 Maybe because I haven't had that type of sex before or very often.
 Because they want it, and I want to make them feel good and desirable.
 Because sex is fun and feels good.

 It does mean I don't really make decisions trying to get laid.
-It means I rarely initiate sex with a partner and never pressure.
+It means I tend to initiate less and never pressure.
 (Which also means that sometimes a partner has to nudge me to do a bit more of instigation so they don't feel undesirable.)
 It means that I rarely, if ever, experience purely sexual attraction…for anyone.
 Things like trust and connection are much more important to me.
-I experience emotional attraction, platonic attraction, aesthetic attraction, and even sensual and physical attraction—and I am perfectly capable of leveraging one or some (or all) of those attractions into really good sex—but I rarely, if ever, experience a raw sexual attraction that translates into desire.
+I experience emotional attraction, platonic attraction, aesthetic attraction, and even sensual and physical attraction—and I am perfectly capable of leveraging one or some (or all) of those attractions into good sex—but I rarely, if ever, experience a raw sexual attraction that translates into desire.

 I often say that I don't sleep with someone because I crave sex with them.
 I sleep with someone because I crave connection and intimacy with them and sex is one of MANY ways to get that—and definitely one of the most fun.

 We're all wired differently and have different histories.
-(Part of my ace-ness is wrapped up in hang ups over consent, enthusiasm, and performance anxiety—it means I just don't have nearly as much fun with someone I'm not connected to with a deep bond of trust.
+(Part of my ace-ness is wrapped up in hang ups over consent, enthusiasm, and even performance anxiety.
+It hangs on being AMAB, socialized male, but aware of how problematic AFABs can find us when we're letting ourselves listen to the cultural narrativew that persistence pays off.
+It means I just don't have nearly as much fun with someone I'm not connected to with a deep bond of trust.
 All that has much more to do with my childhood traumas than biology.)
-Being ace is never as simple as "I don't like sex"…although for some people, that sums it up nicely.
+Being ace is never as simple as "I don't like sex"(…although for some people, that sums it up nicely).
 It's a label that is really only the starting point, so folks should be more willing to get the buy-[them]-lunch answer when it comes up.

 [If you would like to actually buy me lunch, feel welcome to drop a couple of bucks into the tip jar.]